 Client trusted root certificate to SCCM CMG

-You supply this root certificate when you set up cloud management gateway in the Configuration Manager console.
+You supply this root certificate when you set up the cloud management gateway in the Configuration Manager console.
 The CMG must trust the client authentication certificates.
 If you’re using PKI client authentication certificates, then you must add a trusted root certificate to the CMG.

-HTTPS certs for Management Points
+HTTPS certs for management points

 Azure management certificate

-Specify Unique SCCM CMG DNS Name
+Specify Unique DNS Name for CMG

 At this point, there are two options that you have.
 You can skip creating this service because it will be created automatically when we set up SCCM CMG.
 You may also create the service and use it while setting up SCCM CMG.